 Lift rear of vehicle until track is clear of the ground.
-Install on a wide-base snowmobile mechanical stand with a rear deflector panel.
+Do not release track tension

 CAUTION Use appropriate lifting device or have assistance to share lifting stress.
 If a lifting device is not used, use proper lifting techniques, notably using your legs force.
 Do not attempt to lift the rear of vehicle if it is above your limits.